 Note to American students regarding federal student aid: Students who are taking distance education (online courses), research abroad, Official McGill Exchange or a Study Abroad program, please review the rules and regulations on the Scholarships and Student Aid website or go to the Scholarships and Student Aid office, Brown Building.

 Reference material for students and advisers

-- List of approved host Universities: A listing of universities which are approved for Independent Study Away requests.
-If a university is not listed, it may not have been requested or it may not be approved for transfer credits.
+List of Approved Host Universities.
+A listing of universities which are approved for Independent Study Away requests.
+If a university is not listed, it may not have been previously requested or it may not be approved for transfer credits.
 Refer to: Independent Study Away, Step 2, for details about how to request approval for a university that is not on the list.

-- McGill's Partner Institution for Exchange Programs A listing of McGill's partner institutions available for exchange programs for the fall 2014 and/or winter 2015 academic year.
+- McGill's Partner Institution for Exchange Programs A listing of McGill's partner institutions available for exchange programs for the Fall and/or Winter academic year.

 Study-away advising sessions

 Bachelor of Science or Bachelor of Arts & Science students: If you have SPECIFIC questions concerning your Study Abroad options which are NOT answered on this website, please come during Drop-in Hours and ask to see mary.gauthier [at] mcgill.ca (Mary Gauthier).
 Please go to Room 405 in Dawson Hall.